Quasi-stationary distributions for randomly perturbed dynamical systems: Introduction

-\end{itemize} \end{standing} For many of these biological models, the set $M_0$ of absorbing states is reached in finite time almost surely for any $\varepsilon>0$.
+For many of these biological models, the set $M_0$ of absorbing states is reached in finite time almost surely for any $\varepsilon>0$.
 Despite this eventual absorption, the process $\{X_n^\varepsilon\}_{n=1}^\infty$ may spend an exceptionally long period of time in the set $M_1$ of transient states provided that $\varepsilon>0$ is sufficiently small.
 In applications, this ``metastable'' behavior may correspond to long-term persistence of an endemic disease, coexistence of interacting species, or maintenance of a genetic polymorphism.
-One approach to examining metastable behavior are quasi-stationary distributions which are invariant distributions when the perturbed process is conditioned on non-absorption.
-More specifically, \begin{definition} A probability measure $\mu_{\varepsilon}$ on $M_1$ is a \emph{quasi-stationary distribution (QSD)} for $p^{\varepsilon}$ provided there exists $\lambda_{\varepsilon}\in (0,1) $ such that
+One approach to examining metastable behavior are quasi-stationary distributions which are invariant distributions when the perturbed process is conditioned on nonabsorption.
+More specifically, we have the following.